Weasel word: Origin

 The expression weasel word may have derived from the egg-eating habits of weasels.
-An article published by Buffalo News attributes the origin of the term to William Shakespeare's plays Henry V and As You Like It, which include similes of weasels sucking eggs.
+A 1999 article in Buffalo News attributes the origin of the term to William Shakespeare's plays Henry V and As You Like It, which include similes of weasels sucking eggs.
 The article claims these similes are flawed because weasels have insufficient jaw musculature to be able to suck eggs.

 Ovid's Metamorphoses provides an earlier source for the same etymology.
 Ovid describes how Juno orders the goddess of childbirth, Lucina, to prevent Alcmene from giving birth to Hercules.
 Alcmene's servant Galanthis, realizing that Lucina is outside the room using magic to prevent the birth, emerges to announce that the birth has been a success.
 Lucina, in her amazement, drops the spells of binding, and Hercules is born.
 Galanthis then mocks Lucina, who responds by transforming her into a weasel.
-Ovid writes (in A.S.
-Kline's translation) "And because her lying mouth helped in childbirth, she gives birth through her mouth..."
+Ovid writes (in A. S. Kline's translation) "And because her lying mouth helped in childbirth, she gives birth through her mouth..."
 Ancient Greeks believed that weasels conceived through their ears and gave birth through their mouths.

-Definitions of the word 'weasel' that imply deception and irresponsibility include: the noun form, referring to a sneaky, untrustworthy, or insincere person; the verb form, meaning to manipulate shiftily; and the phrase "to weasel out," meaning "to squeeze one's way out of something" or "to evade responsibility."
+Definitions of the word 'weasel' that imply deception and irresponsibility include: the noun form, referring to a sneaky, untrustworthy, or insincere person; the verb form, meaning to manipulate shiftily; and the phrase "to weasel out", meaning "to squeeze one's way out of something" or "to evade responsibility".

 Theodore Roosevelt attributed the term to his friend William Sewall's older brother, Dave, claiming that he had used the term in a private conversation in 1879.

 The expression first appeared in print in Stewart Chaplin's short story "Stained Glass Political Platform" (published in 1900 in The Century Magazine), in which weasel words were described as "words that suck the life out of the words next to them, just as a weasel sucks the egg and leaves the shell."
-Roosevelt apparently later put the term into public use after using it in a speech in St. Louis May 31, 1916.
+Roosevelt apparently later put the term into public use after using it in a speech in St. Louis on May 31, 1916.
 According to Mario Pei, Roosevelt said, "When a weasel sucks an egg, the meat is sucked out of the egg; and if you use a weasel word after another, there is nothing left of the other."